Weirdly wonderful: redisplaying cabinets of curiosities

 Another case will focus on collectors who have made important contributions to the Museum's collections.
 Among the chosen specimens is a fossilised pterosaur Dimorphodon macronyx, discovered by Mary Anning in 1828.

 Mary Anning (1799-1847) was a Victorian collector who became known around the world for the important finds she made in Jurassic marine fossil beds at Lyme Regis in Dorset.
 This is a holotype specimen, meaning it was the first of its species to be described by science.

 One case will be dedicated to the historic thinkers who had a hand in developing the Museum's core scientific principles and practices.
 A pair of resin fallow deer lungs provides an early example of pioneering preservation work.

 'This amazing specimen allowed scientists to study the structure of the animal's lungs,' Efstratia explains.

 'The lungs themselves were filled with a resin, which was allowed to harden before the lung tissue was dissolved to reveal the internal lung structure.'

 The lungs posed a significant challenge for conservation.
 In what seemed like completing a complex 3D puzzle, Efstratia painstakingly reattached broken pieces before carefully cleaning the intricate specimen with an angled brush and tiny swabs.

 How to visit

-See the five historic cases and on the south balcony of Hintze Hall when it reopens in summer 2017.
+See the five historic cases on the south balcony of Hintze Hall.
+Plan your visit.